 - Log in to the Ocean Portal.
 Click the "Menu" button in the top left corner and select Admin.

-- Click "Encryption" on the Admin Settings page and your shared encryption key should appear there.
+- Click "Encryption" on the Admin Settings page and your Shared Encryption Key should appear there.
 If not, the "hint" may help you track down where you should be looking and/or what you chose your key to be.

 -